By Bill Sweet

 Mrs. Eddy speaks of conveying spiritual teaching through symbols.
 She writes "Spiritual teaching must always be by symbols."
 (Ibid., page 575.)
 Cybernetic system theory can have symbolic meaning.
 For example, let's take the four states of Spirit and Truth.
 The four states of Spirit and Truth sequence as seeking, finding, doing, and being.
 These four states line up with input, process, output, and feedback.
 The four states line up with the Word, Christ, Christianity, and the Holy Spirit.
 We seek the Word.
 We find the Christ.
 We do Christianity by producing fruits.
 We sample infinite being in the Holy Spirit.

-The four operational states of cybernetics parallel the four states of Spirit and Truth.
+The four steps or states of cybernetics parallel the four states of Spirit and Truth.
 For example, the input is seeking the Truth, the process is finding the Truth, the output is doing the Truth, and the feedback gives us hints about the Truth of being.
 The Truth of being is the Science of being that is the development of the Spirit of Truth or the Holy Spirit that promotes human and moral progress.
 A feedback loop circles back to the input to begin another layer of improvement.

 The Bible suggests the four states of a system with its four gospels that recite four perspectives about Christ Jesus.
 The gospel of Matthew is about seeking, Mark finding, Luke doing, John being.
 The gospel of Matthew is input.
 Mark is process.
-Luke is output of fruitage.
-John is feedback of fruitage.
+Luke is output of the fruitage.
+John is feedback of the fruitage.

 The following is an example of cybernetic theory which includes its four states of input, process, output, and feedback.
 The Word of God draws one to God (input).
 Christ arrives and saves one (process).
 Christianity is lived and produces fruit (output).
 The Holy Spirit develops Life, Truth, and Love for our understanding (feedback).
 The feedback takes the output or fruitage and circles back to the input for another round.
 "So the last shall be first, and the first last."
 (Matthew 20:16, King James Version.)